ZichaoNickFox/ReactiveTable/README.md

-# reactiveTable v0.6 -- a table for lua to detect variable change and table change
+# reactiveTable v0.7 -- a table for lua to detect variable change and table modify

 versions: